projectbtle/ATT-Profiler/README.md

 ```-p d``` performs a dictionary "attack" to try and find the PIN.
 Useful for identifying weak static PINs (although, any static PIN is inadvisable).

 ### Output options
-By default, the tool generates a timestamped output file.
+By default, the tool generates a timestamped JSON file.
 If a specific name is required, it can be specified with the ```-o``` flag.
+Do not specify a file extension.
 ```-o <outputfilename>```

 ## Troubleshooting